 Some posts here on ARoseTintedWorld may contain affiliate links.
 This means that if you click a link and buy a product or register, then I may receive a commission at no extra cost to you.
 I may also use products from the companies mentioned in these posts.
 Thank you for supporting my blog!

-The kitchen is one of the best places to start if you have decided to try and live a more zero waste life.
-But how do you go about it?
-Here are a few easy zero waste kitchen swaps to help you live a more sustainable lifestyle.
+But how do you go about making your kitchen zero waste?
+Here are a few easy zero waste kitchen ideas and zero waste kitchen swaps to help you live a more eco friendly and sustainable lifestyle.

 - Recycle where possible – or upcycle

 - Repair if it breaks and can be repaired